 Taking Care of Yourself

 After your treatment is over, your doctor will want to see you often to make sure the cancer doesn't return.
-For the first 3 years, you'll likely see him every 3 to 6 months.
+For the first 3 years, you'll likely see them every 3 to 6 months.
 For 2 years after that, you'll probably visit every 6 to 12 months.
 Once you've been cancer-free for 6 years, you'll probably go back only once a year.
-Tell the doctor right away if you develop any new symptoms or if you have pain or other problems that relate to your breasts.
+Tell the doctor right away if you get any new symptoms or if you have pain or other problems that relate to your breasts.

 Treatment may make triple-negative breast cancer go away.
 It depends on the size of your tumor, how quickly your cancer grows, and whether the cancer has spread to the lymph nodes or other parts of your body.
 The treatments may cause side effects like nausea, vomiting, pain, fatigue, or mental fuzziness (which is sometimes called “chemo brain”).